Auction-Wariors/old-stuff/README.md

 #Oppgave
 ##ToDo's

--[ ] Look at the usage of cascade
--[ ] Check "default=" in models.py
+###Priority
+- [ ] Create user login / register

--[ ] A user can only be a member/owm one store.
-A store can only have one member -[ ] Need a model for storing what stores need to pay (Comission / Subscription)
+- [ ] A user can only be a member/owm one store.
+A store can only have one member
+  - To simplefy our app which should be a MVP.

+- [ ] Need a model for storing what stores need to pay (Comission / Subscription)

+###Secondary (Still, must be done)
+- [ ] Look at the usage of cascade in models.py
+- [ ] Check "default=" in models.py

-##Report ToDo's
+###Report ToDo's
 -[ ] A feature can be mentioned in the report where stores can have multiple members selling for the store

-##Misc ToDo's (non mandetory)
+###Misc ToDo's (non mandetory)
--[ ] "Don't import USER" look up why (Not important, personal request, Anders)
+- [ ] "Don't import USER" look up why (Not important, personal request, Anders)
+- [ ] FIX: A user can only be a member/owm one store.
+A store can only have one member
+  - Implement multiple users pr store.

 ##Beskrivelse
 I dette prosjektet skal dere lage en prosjektdokumentasjon og prototype for et produkt for enoppstartsbedrift.
 Denne